mrochon/b2csamples/Policies/B2B2B2C/readme.md

-# Allows B2C to be used as a SAML IdP for AAD Direct Federation
+# Using B2C as a SAML IdP for AAD Direct Federation

-**Moving this a more appropriately named folder: [B2B2B2C](https://github.com/mrochon/b2csamples/tree/master/Policies/B2B2B2C)

 ## Background
 Azure AD (enterprise) supports [federation to external IdPs](https://docs.microsoft.com/en-us/azure/active-directory/external-identities/direct-federation) to support external user identities.
-This sample shows how use this feature to federate an Azure B2C tenant as IdP to an AAD.
+This sample shows how use this feature could be used to federate an Azure B2C tenant as IdP to an AAD. **Note: this is my own hack, I have never tried it in a production environment.**

 ## Basic operation
 This sample uses standard setup for using B2C as SAML IdP modified to issue user's email address transformed to use a fake domain name.
 In this sample email 'abc@gmail.com' becomes 'abc.gmail.com@b2clogin.com'.
 AAD inviters need to use this invitation to create a B2B invite.
 They can then modify the user's email address back to the original in the user's record in AAD. (be aware that there is a period of a few minutes after the invitation is created during which the portal does not allow editing of the user data).